asyncapi/website/pages/blog/designing_your_apis_with_asyncapi_part_1.md

 I will be creating a system of two applications, a **game server** and a **processor** using a micro-service architecture with no public-facing API.
 How a player interacts with the **game server** could be through a phone, a computer, Xbox, or PlayStation.
 I only care about the interaction between the **game server** and the **processor** in this blog post.

 The **game server** will produce the following events: when players join the server, pick up items in-game, uses the chat, hit one another, and eventually disconnect.
-It will be implemented to simulate players at random intervals is joining the server, picking up some items, etc, and eventually disconnecting to provide a sense of realism.
+It will be implemented to simulate players at random intervals joins the server, perform the different actions, and eventually disconnect to provide a sense of realism.

 The backend **processor** will be consuming these events to process them.
 In this series, I will not do anything particular with the data.
 The **Processor** will simply save the received events directly to a database.